thinkinglabs/citcon-europe-2019-ghent/README.md

 double/suite 210/264 EUR.

-Not too far from commercial street.
+Not too far from the shopping street Veldstraat.

 This sumptuous 1770s urban palace retains original sections of 18th-century Chinese wallpaper, a dining room with romantic Austrian-era murals, a dazzling salon and a neatly manicured parterre garden.
 The five guest rooms combine well-placed modernist and retro touches.
 The lavish ‘Paola’s Room’ is named for the young Italian princess who stayed here long before becoming Belgium’s (now former) queen.